simple-frontend-dev/frontend-applications-split/README.md

 Runtime dependencies are much easier to synchronize accross apps as you can simply redeploy them for every apps to have their latest version, eliminating lots of tedious work.
 Of course that puts increase risks on those app deliveries so a good quality assurance process is necessary.

-The biggest advantage is that you can release hotfixes and new features for these dependencies without having to syncrhonize and redeploy all your applications.
+The biggest advantage is that you can release hotfixes and new features for these dependencies without having to synchronize and redeploy all your applications.

 Common use case include sharing global UI componments like a header or footer as well as horizontal enablement such as analytics, A/B testing or observability.